bitmark-inc/bitmark-node-docker/README.md

 ```
 docker run -d --name bitmarkNode -p 9980:9980 \
 -p 2136:2136 -p 2135:2135 -p 2130:2130 \
--e PUBLIC_IP=54.249.99.99 \
+-e PUBLIC_IP=[YOUR_PUBLIC_IP] \
 bitmark/bitmark-node
 ```

+Please remember to replace `[YOUR_PUBLIC_IP]` to your node public ip.
 Once the Bitmark node has successfully started, it will return a 64-character hexidecimal string that represents the Bitmark node's Docker container ID, such as:

 ```
 dc78231837f2d320f24ed70c9f8c431abf52e7556bbdec257546f3acdbda5cd2